cdong1012/cdong1012.github.io/_posts/2020-12-15-ContiRansomware.markdown

 *Figure 9: Conti's Murmur Hashing implementation*

-After finding the address of the API, the malware adds that into its API buffer at the provided offset.
+After finding the address of the API, the malware adds that into its API array at the provided offset.
 This helps reducing the time to look up an API's address if the malware has already resolved it before.

 ### Run-once Mutex